 The Tecumseh Terrace Buffet features a Buffet Dinner of wholesome American food.
 Served from 4:30 PM until 7:30 PM, the menu includes Broaster Fired Chicken, baked ham, mashed potatoes and gravy, green beans, corn, salad bar, bakery rolls, dessert includes baked apple streusel and chocolate pudding, coffee and soft drinks.
 Cash, MasterCard and Visa accepted at the buffet.
 Snacks, including pizza, popcorn, sweets, and soft drinks are available at the concession stand from 4:00 PM through intermission.

 Stroll through our mini-museum and enjoy the displays of prehistoric Indian artifacts from the Scioto Valley.
 In cooperation with the Ohio Historical Society, this exhibit is offered Free of charge, Monday – Saturday, from 5:00 PM to 7:45 PM.

 Visit our Mountain Gallery Gift Shop where you can find many unique and popular gifts.
 Selections include jewelry, pottery, T-shirts and books to serve as souvenirs of your evening at TECUMSEH!

 During Meet and Greet, immediately following the performance, cast members will assemble in the pavilion area for autographs and photographs.
 This is the perfect opportunity for you to talk to the actors one-on-one!

-- When: Early June – late August (Monday through Saturday)
+- When: Early June – late August (Monday through Saturday at 8:30pm)

-- Location: Schoenbrunn Amphitheatre in New Philadelphia, Ohio
+- Location: (Map It) Schoenbrunn Amphitheatre at 1600 Trumpet Drive NE in New Philadelphia, Ohio

 - Phone: 330-364-5111